John Maynard Smith: Second degree

 Maynard Smith, having decided that aircraft were "noisy and old-fashioned", then took a change of career, entering University College London to study fruit fly genetics under Haldane.
 After graduating he became a lecturer in zoology at his alma mater between 1952 and 1965, where he directed the Drosophila lab and conducted research on population genetics.
 He published a popular Penguin book, The Theory of Evolution, in 1958 (with subsequent editions in 1966, 1975, 1993).

 He became gradually less attracted to communism and became a less active member, finally leaving the party in 1956 like many other intellectuals, after the Soviet Union brutally suppressed the Hungarian Revolution (Haldane had left the party in 1950 after becoming similarly disillusioned).
 He also admitted that a research program in evolutionary biology explicitly informed by Marxism seemed to bear little fruit.

 University of Sussex

-In 1962 he was one of the founding members of the University of Sussex and was a dean between 1965–85.
+In 1962 he was one of the founding members of the University of Sussex and was a dean between 1965 and 1985.
 He subsequently became a professor emeritus.
 Prior to his death the building housing much of life sciences at Sussex was renamed the John Maynard Smith Building in his honour.

 Evolution and the Theory of Games

-In 1973 Maynard Smith formalised a central concept in evolutionary game theory called the evolutionarily stable strategy, based on a verbal argument by George R. Price.
+In 1973 Maynard Smith formalised a central concept in evolutionary game theory called the evolutionarily stable strategy (ESS), based on a verbal argument by George R. Price.
 This area of research culminated in his 1982 book Evolution and the Theory of Games.
 The Hawk-Dove game is arguably his single most influential game theoretical model.

 He was elected a Fellow of the Royal Society in 1977.
 In 1986 he was awarded the Darwin Medal.